-Annual Executive Bonus Program
+Executive Bonus Program

-Our annual executive bonus program is the variable performance-based element of our overall compensation program.
-This bonus program provides the potential for additional cash compensation for our executive officers based on achieving the corporate financial and, where applicable, operational goals contained in the annual strategic operating plan that is approved by our Board of Directors around the beginning of the fiscal year, as well as individual MBR performance goals.
+The Compensation Committee targets total cash compensation (i.e., base salary plus cash bonus opportunity) around the 50th percentile of a composite index of data from our peer group and the Radford Global Technology Survey.
+Our executive bonus program is a variable performance-based element of our overall compensation program.
+This bonus program provides the potential for additional cash compensation for our executive officers based on achieving the corporate financial performance goals contained in the annual strategic operating plan that is approved by our Board of Directors in the first month of the fiscal year, as well as individual MBR performance goals.
 Participants in the program are senior executives who have a strategic function and are recommended by the CEO to the Compensation Committee for participation in the program.
 In general, executives with the highest level and amount of responsibility have the highest percentage of their total target compensation at risk.
-This program consists of two elements: (1) target bonuses; and (2) over-achievement awards.
+This program consists of two elements: (1) target bonuses; and (2) potential over-achievement awards.
 Each executive officer's target bonus is determined based on position, responsibilities, and total target cash compensation, and may be subject to change from year to year.
-In addition, each executive officer's over-achievement award is determined based on actual adjusted EBITDA exceeding budgeted adjusted EBITDA for the fiscal year.
+In addition, each executive officer's over-achievement award is determined based on actual adjusted EBITDA (defined below) exceeding budgeted adjusted EBITDA for the fiscal year and the Company meeting or exceeding a threshold revenue target for the fiscal year.

 Adjusted EBITDA is a non-GAAP measure and all references to actual adjusted EBITDA in this Compensation Discussion and Analysis refer to such non-GAAP measure.
-As used in the annual executive bonus plan, adjusted EBITDA includes income from continuing operations (prior to the impact, if any, of a payout of any potential overachievement award) and is adjusted for the following: income tax expense; interest income (net); depreciation; amortization of acquired intangible assets; impairment of long-lived assets; restructuring; stock-based compensation expense; and acquisition related costs.
-Because the annual executive bonus plan calls for a comparison of actual adjusted EBITDA to budgeted adjusted EBITDA for the fiscal year, the operating impact of one or more acquisitions occurring during a fiscal year (which would not have been included in the budget) may be included in the calculation of actual adjusted EBITDA only if all costs related to such acquisition(s) are included as well.
+As used in the executive bonus plan, adjusted EBITDA includes net income (loss) (prior to the impact, if any, of a payout of any potential overachievement award) and is adjusted for the following: interest income and expense; income taxes; depreciation; amortization of acquired intangible assets; restructuring and other charges; impairment of long-lived assets; acquisition and financing costs; fair value adjustments from purchase accounting; and stock-based compensation expense.
+Because the executive bonus plan calls for a comparison of actual adjusted EBITDA to budgeted adjusted EBITDA for the fiscal year, the operating impact of one or more acquisitions occurring during a fiscal year (which may not have been included in the budget) may be included in the calculation of actual adjusted EBITDA only if all costs related to such acquisition(s) are included as well.
 In this way, plan participants cannot benefit from acquisition activities by excluding the transaction-related costs associated with the acquisition, and are also not penalized by an acquisition occurring part way through a fiscal year when the partial-year operating results of the acquisition may not be sufficient to cover such transaction-related costs.
-Actual adjusted EBITDA for fiscal year 2011 was calculated on an organic basis and thus excluded the impact of the acquisition of LNX in January 2011, which occurred part way through the third quarter of the Company's fiscal year.

-The following table indicates for fiscal year 2011: (1) the target bonus for each named executive officer (other than Mr. Speicher) as a percentage of his base salary; (2) the percentage of the target bonus tied to corporate financial performance objectives; and (3) the percentage of the target bonus tied to individual MBR performance objectives.
-Mr. Speicher joined the company in September 2010 after the targets and participants for our fiscal 2011 annual executive bonus program had already been established.
-For fiscal 2011, he instead participated in our bonus program for non-executive managers.
+The following table indicates for fiscal 2015: (1) the target bonus for each named executive officer as a percentage of his base salary; (2) the percentage of the target bonus tied to corporate financial performance objectives; and (3) the percentage of the target bonus tied to individual MBR performance objectives.

-Named Executive Officer and Title Fiscal year 2011 Target Bonus as a Percentage of Base Salary Portion Related to Corporate Financial Performance Objectives Portion Related to Individual MBR Performance Objectives

-Mark Aslett, President and Chief

-Executive Officer 100% 75% 25%
+Named Executive Officer and Title Target Bonus as a Percentage of Base Salary Portion Related to Corporate Financial Performance Objectives Portion Related to Individual MBR Performance Objectives Mark Aslett, President and Chief Executive Officer 100% 80% 20% Gerald M. Haines II, EVP, Chief Financial Officer, Treasurer, Chief Legal Officer, and Secretary 60 80 20 Didier M.C.
+Thibaud, President, Mercury Commercial Electronics 60 80 20 Charles A. Speicher, VP, Controller, Chief Accounting Officer, and Assistant Treasurer 40 80 20

-Robert E. Hult, SVP, Chief Financial

-Officer, and Treasurer 60 75 25

-Gerald M. Haines II, SVP, Corporate

-Development, Chief Legal Officer,

-and Secretary 60 75 25

-Didier M.C.
-Thibaud, SVP and GM,

-Advanced Computing Solutions 60 75 25